Skip to content

 b) Care should be taken to make sure District drivers are well rested so they can operate the bus safely.

-6. No private vehicles may be used in overnight travel or school sponsored excursions that exceed 150 miles one way.
-Parents or legal guardians wishing to transport their own children, with the approval of the administration and/or the team coach/adviser, will not be under the jurisdiction of Jordan School District.
+7. No private vehicles may be used in overnight travel or school sponsored excursions.
+Parents or legal guardians wishing to transport their own children, with the approval of the administration and/or the team coach/advisor, will not be under the jurisdiction of Jordan School District.

-7. Commercially rented buses or other modes of ground transportation may be used upon arrival at destination.
+8. Commercially rented buses or other modes of ground transportation may be used upon arrival at the destination.
 Appropriate ground transportation insurance must be in place.
 If the destination is over 150 miles one way, a commercial carrier, with a professional, licensed operator, must be utilized.

 2. A preliminary travel proposal outlining a desired overnight travel experience will be submitted to the Administrator of Schools prior to any discussion or meetings with parents and at least 45 days prior to the proposed trip.
 The preliminary travel proposal for Administrator of Schools and Associate Superintendent,